LarsChrWiik/Notes/linux-commands/lsof/README.md

 # lsof
-List oppen files and the process that uses them.
+List open files and the process that uses them.

 ### Example
 To view the port associated with a daemon: